 THOMAS C. MARSHALL JR. Lifetime Vice President

 Tom is retired from Marshall & Greenplate Travel Associates and is a former owner/operator of two local Holiday Inns.
 He is a director of Friends Boarding Home in Kennett Square, Pa.; Mercersburg Academy; Wilmington Savings Fund Society; and the Red Clay Valley Association.
 Tom has the distinction of being the founder and first president of HRCV.
 He served as general manager of the Wilmington & Western between 1966 and 1970.
 Tom attended M.I.T. and Beacom College, and held the rank of 1st Lt. in the U.S. Army Air Force from 1942 to 1946.
 He served on the Board of Directors from 1960 to 2008.

 ROBERT H. SPENCER Honorary Vice President

 Bob is a retired staff engineer from the Boeing Co. and is a member of the American Helicopter Society.
-He has authored numerous papers and reports on rotorcraft acoustics and holds a B.S. in Aeronautical Engineering from the University of Maryland.
+He has authored numerous papers and reports on rotorcraft acoustics and has a Bachelor of Science in aeronautical engineering from the University of Maryland.
 Bob is an active volunteer at the American Helicopter Museum and Education Center in West Chester, Pa., and can often be found working the ticket counter at the railroad.
 He is a three-term past president of HRCV and is the editor of The Lantern, the HRCV newsletter.
 Bob served on the Board of Directors from 1980 to 2009.